+ What's the daily schedule?

 Our program is full time and classes are held between 9am and 4pm, Monday through Friday.
 We break the day into two sessions, 9am to noon and 1pm to 4pm.
 Some days students will have classes all day; other days in the morning only or the afternoon only; and occasionally they'll have a full day off.
 We schedule a ‘catch up’ week every quarter, where there are no classes and students have the chance to catch up on projects.
 We also honor all public holidays.
 The program averages 20 hours per week.
 Students book studio time in the evenings and weekends, plus weekdays when classes aren't scheduled.

-+ When does the next degree program begin?
++ When does the next music production program begin?

-We typically start 3 degree programs in a calendar year.
+We typically start 3 music production programs in a calendar year.

 + What are the payment options?

 Although TRAC doesn’t participate in Federal Financial Aid Programs, we do have payment plans that can spread the cost of tuition over multiple years.
 Go to our Funding Options page for more information.

 We are not currently able to accept GI Bill benefits, but we are in the process of completing the necessary application with the Veterans Benefit Administration.
 Let us know if you would like to use your benefits and we can add you to the mailing list of people who we are keeping updated on the status of our application.